Return to Diesel Tech Section.

 CA Diesel Emissions Testing

-Effective January 1st, 2010, light duty diesel vehicles model year 1998 and newer are required to undergo diesel emissions inspections - yes, you have to SMOG your diesels in CA. Similar inspections are also required in Nevada, New York, & Colorado, while other forms of inspection are required in additional states as well.
-Liight duty diesels are classified as a diesel powered vehicle with a gross vehicle weight rating (GVWR) below 14,000 lbs.
+Effective January 1st, 2010, light duty diesel vehicles model year 1998 and newer are required to undergo diesel emissions inspections - in other words, you have to "SMOG" your diesel in CA. Similar inspections are also required in Nevada, New York, & Colorado, while other forms of inspection are required in additional states as well.
+Light duty diesels are classified as a diesel powered vehicle with a gross vehicle weight rating (GVWR) below 14,000 lbs.
 Vehicles with a GVWR above 14,000 lbs are exempt from the testing requirements.
 In this 3 step emissions inspection, the procedures are:

 1. Visual inspection of the engine's emissions control equipment.

 2. An OBDII (onboard diagnostics system) check.